Azure/azure-sdk/docs/android/design.md

 {% include requirement/MUSTNOT id="android-auth-no-token-persistence" %} persist, cache, or reuse security credentials.
 Security credentials should be considered short lived to cover both security concerns and credential refresh situations.

 If your service implements a non-standard credential system (that is, a credential system that is not supported by Azure Core), then you need to produce an authentication policy for the HTTP pipeline that can authenticate requests given the alternative credential types provided by the client library.

+{% include requirement/MUST id="android-auth-policy" %} provide a suitable authentication policy that authenticates the HTTP request in the HTTP pipeline when using non-standard credentials.

 ### Namespaces